 Other subscription databases provide additional search specialisms.
-Lawtel provides a dedicated Human Rights search with updates, case law and news.
 JustCite indexes cases from the Court of Justice.
 HeinOnline provides full text access to many European journals.

 USING EUR-LEX

 Results are organised in order of relevance.

 There is an E-signature for the E-OJ.
 CheckLex verifies the authenticity of the electronic version of the OJ in case of any uncertainty.